w3c/wcag3/guidelines/groups/image-and-media-alternatives/captions/visual-indicators-360.md

 :::ednote
 * Method: Indicate the direction of a sound or speech when audio is heard from outside the current view
+* Depending on how we think this would be implemented, this is likely a player issue, and if so, should we remove this requirement?
 :::

 :::example